vvv-school/assignment_solve-maze/README.md

 ============

 # Assignment
-The goal is to drive a craft toward the target while avoiding the obstacles.
+Drive a craft toward the target avoiding the obstacles.

 ![maze](/misc/maze.png)